Montebello High School

 Rosemead High School

 Pisacha Wichianchan is imbued with compassion and empathy.
 She has volunteered over 690 hours with organizations like Agape Home for Orphaned Children with HIV/AIDS in Chiang Mai, Thailand and AIDS Project Los Angeles.
 As President of the California Scholarship Federation, she started a free tutoring program at a local elementary school.
-These are just a few examples of how committed Pisacha is to serving others.
+These are just a few examples of how committed Pisacha is to serve others.

 She wants to become a college administrator and volunteer with Teachers Without Borders in order to “improve the living conditions of underprivileged children in developing areas.”
 We know she will succeed.
 She graduated near the top of her class with a GPA of 4.10.
 She did so while serving as captain of varsity track and field and as an elected leader on the Associate Student Body.
 We are proud to recognize Pisacha’s work and hope we can play a role, however small, in helping her improve the lives of so many.